Officials at the Bergen County, New Jersey, jail are dealing with an outbreak of the mumps and have put the facility under quarantine.

 The treatment for mumps is to reduce the symptoms, including fever, pain and swollen glands, as the virus runs its course in 10 to 12 days.
 There’s no specific antiviral treatment, and antibiotics are not effective.

 Mumps is a disease that is caused by a virus.
 It is spread through saliva or mucus by coughing, sneezing or talking, and by sharing eating utensils or cups.
 It can also spread when an infected person touches items or surfaces that are then touched by someone else who picks up the virus.
-Outbreaks usually occur among people who have close contact, such as on college campuses and among sports teams.

 Symptoms can appear 12 to 25 days after a person is infected and can include fever, headache, muscle aches, being tired and loss of appetite.
 The hallmark, though, is swollen glands under the ears that are tender.
 But not everyone has symptoms, especially if they are experiencing a mild case of the illness.